 In 2015, more than 238,000 workers across the country were injured in accidents involving a slip, trip, or fall, and the Ohio Department of Health names falls as the leading cause of non-fatal injuries in the state.
 While it is easy to dismiss a simple slip as a minor occurrence, these accidents can have real and serious consequences for injured workers and their families.
 In fact, fourteen workers were killed in a slip, trip, or fall accident in Ohio in 2015, and non-fatal falls result in debilitating injuries and millions of dollars in medical costs every year.

 Why Are Falls, Trips, and Slips So Common in the Workplace?

-There are a number of factors that contribute to the high number of trips, slips, and falls that workers experience on the job.
-While many of these situations are inherent in the job, others are easily avoided with a simple amount of care.
-Some of the most common causes of these accidents include:
+Several factors contribute to the high number of trips, slips, and falls that workers experience on the job.
+While many situations are inherent in the job, others are easily avoided with a simple amount of care.
+The most common causes of these accidents include:

 - Uneven surfaces

 - Obstructed views